Loony on the Bus

-Loony on the Bus is the fifteenth studio album by Roy Harper and was released in 1988 when Harper required cash in order to start his own company.
+Loony on the Bus is the 15th studio album by Roy Harper and was released in 1988 when Harper required cash in order to start his own company.
 These demos finally served their purpose by funding Harper's 1990 album Once.

 History

 The album is mostly a collection of demos and tracks originally intended for release in 1978-9 under the title Commercial Breaks.
 The original release was held back because of disputes between Harper and EMI over funding and content and resultantly, it was not until the release of Loony on the Bus in 1988 that most of the tracks became publicly available.

 Seven songs are taken from the original track listing for Commercial Breaks (tracks: 1,2,3,6,9,10,& 11), two songs still remain exclusive to this release (tracks 5 & 8), and two tracks (4 & 7) though exclusive at the time of release, would later be released as bonus tracks on the eventual 1994 CD release of Commercial Breaks.